 Finally, if you want books in which Paris just happens to be the backdrop, but there is no overt attempt to indoctrinate you into Paris’ landmarked glories you might try: Oops!, Come Fly with Me or Squiggle’s Tale, which is a darling story set in the Luxembourg Gardens.

 I also highly recommend reading the 1959 Newbery Honor Book, The Family Under the Bridge.
 It’s a chapter book suitable as a read aloud for ages 5 and up.

 Of course there are still more wonderful books set in Paris, and I haven’t even mentioned the obvious choice of Madeline or Eloise in Paris.
-And if, indeed a “Paris Staycation” is what you are after, you can visit my “Books Set in Paris” page over at Storied Cities to learn more about these books, or find a few more.
+And if, indeed a “Paris Staycation” is what you are after, you can visit my “Books Set in Paris” page to learn more about these books, or find a few more.

 World Culture for Kids is a new weekly feature on this blog, showcasing cities, states, and countries in a child-friendly manner.
 Email mamasmilesblog at gmail dot com if you are interested in contributing.